pygame/pygame/docs/reST/ref/display.rst

 .. function:: set_palette

-   | :sl:`set the display color palette for indexed displays`
+   | :sl:`Set the display color palette for indexed displays`
    | :sg:`set_palette(palette=None) -> None`

    This will change the video display color palette for 8bit displays.
 This